osa1/tiny/README.md

 - SSL support

-- There's currently no way to see all nicks in a channel. (currently to see if someone's online in a channel you can do `<nick><TAB>` and see if auto completion works)

 - Only a small subset of IRC messages are implemented.
 I don't moderate channels, so my needs are simple.
 For moderation commands or other commands that tiny currently doesn't support, maybe we should implement a "send raw